 - Now you can publish the Chart Templates to make them available to all users (see below).

 After configuring your Chart Templates, you can publish them for all users in your organization.
 To publish a template:

 - Add a new folder to your file-sharing solution (e.g. shared drive or network).
 You can name it as you wish (for instance, "Chart Templates")

 - In that folder, place the .crtx files you have created

 - Connect to your admin portal, using your organization's credentials

 - Go to the "Brand compliance" menu

-- For pre-defined Master Templates, the "Local path" field is already filled with the default location that will be used by Excel on each user's computer to pick the default file.
+- The pre-defined Chart Template already has the "Local path" field specified with the default location that will be used by Excel on each user's computer to pick the template.
 But it is still possible that your organization has a different default path for some reason, in that case locate the default path or contact us for help to locate it.

-- Enter the direct link to the Master Template file (see Getting the direct link to a file or folder)
+- Enter the direct link to the Chart Template file (see Getting the direct link to a file or folder)

 - Save your changes